Tonym4n/cs240/README.md

 Implementation:
 1. Insert psuedo random values into each data structure.
-2. Measured the sorting time for each sorting algorithm.
+2. Measured the sorting time for each data structure.
 3. Repeat steps 1 and 2 for different data structure sizes.